Education Survey & Research Service

 Jon Coles is Group Chief Executive of United Learning and former Director General for Education Standards, Department for Education.
 Previously, as Director of 14-19 Reform, he led work to raise participation post-16 and attainment at 19 and reduce NEET numbers.
 As Director of London Challenge, Jon was responsible developing and implementing the strategy to improve secondary education in London, which also led to similar approaches in other parts of the country.
 In his career, Jon has been responsible for various Green and White Papers and for taking the 2002 Education Act through Parliament.

-Tristram Hunt "Rolling out the London Challenge: Lessons for England's Regional Cities" Tristram Hunt is Shadow Secretary of State for Education and Labour Member of Parliament for Stoke-on-Trent Central.
+Tristram Hunt "Rolling out the London Challenge: Lessons for England's Regional Cities" Tristram Hunt is the former Shadow Secretary of State for Education and Labour Member of Parliament for Stoke-on-Trent Central.
 Click here for text of the speech.

 Professor Kathryn Riley "‘If children don’t belong in school, they don’t belong anywhere’.
 How to make schools places that children and adults feel they belong: The challenges for urban schools and their leaders"